Good Reads & Good Eats

 June Jo Lee

 June’s first job was in the produce department at the original Whole Foods Market in Austin (the one with the big fruit on top), after graduating from University of Texas.
 She went on to study medical history and food anthropology at Harvard.
 The more she studied healers and patients, the more she realized that health and wellness begins with the foods people eat, and that what and how people eat are usually determined by culture.
 In addition to her work at R2E, she is also a full-time food ethnographer, traveling across the country to observe how people shop, cook, and eat in their everyday lives.
+For a taste of my work, see my TED talk and Natural Expo keynote, and also my Nutrients paper.

 “I was born in Korea, and first came to America when I was three.
 I remember my mom used to make broccoli and red radish kimchi because she couldn’t find napa cabbage at the grocery store in Houston in the ’70s.
 I remember craving sliced cheese and mayonnaise when we moved back to Seoul in the early ’80s.
 I've mostly lived between these two cultures.
 So for me, studying anthropology was an attempt to understand myself.
 And, I found food a symbolically rich, intimate, and delicious way of getting to know my own cultures as well as others.”